ldgit/authorization-server/README.md

 ## Local Development

-Steps to run the app:
+### First time setup

-1. Create the `.env` file: `cp .dev.env .env`
+1. Create the `.env` file: `cp .dev.env .env`.
+2. Install npm packages: `npm ci`.
+3. `npx playwright install --with-deps` to install Playwright browsers for e2e testing.

+### Starting the server

-2. Start up the database docker container: `docker-compose up -d`
+1. Start up the database docker container: `docker-compose up -d`.
-3. Set up the dev database: `npm run dev-db`
+2. Set up the dev database: `npm run dev-db`.
-4. Start the local server: `npm run dev`
+3. Start the local server: `npm run dev`.
-5. If working on css styles run `npm run styles -- --watch` separately.
+4. If working on css styles run `npm run styles -- --watch` separately.
-6. Access in browser on `http://127.0.0.1:3000/`
+5. Access in browser on `http://127.0.0.1:3000/`.

+### Testing

+To run unit and integration tests: `npm t`

+To run end to end tests:
+1. ***Optional*** `npm run dev` to start up the dev server.
+Playwright will do this automatically if the server is not running, but this is useful if you wish to see server errors in the console.
+2. `npm run e2e` to run the tests.

 ## Tech used